PranavD88/Theory-Board/README.md

-My name is Chimka, and I have learned the most and have the most practice with the C++ programming language.
+My name is Pranav and I like working on backend!